-The family of the Peperomia Frost plant is Piperaceae.
-The plant native to the West Indies, South America and Mexico.
-So, this plant is a perennial plant which likes to live under tropical conditions.
+The beautiful Peperomia Frost plant belongs to the family Piperaceae.
+The plant is native to the West Indies, South America and Mexico.
+So, this plant is a perennial plant that likes to live under tropical conditions.

 How Do You Treat Peperomia Frost?

-Indoors, the Peperomia Frost plant receives enough sunlight by the east facing window.
-Morning sunlight is ideal too. outdoors, you should protect the plants from the direct sunlight.
+Indoors, the Peperomia Frost plant receives enough sunlight from the east-facing window.
+Morning sunlight is ideal too. outdoors, you should protect the plants from direct sunlight.
 Bright and partial sunlight is suitable for the plant.

 The Peperomia Frost has thick, water-storing leaves.
 This helps it to survive times of drought.
 It’s also more susceptible to overwatering.
 You should water the plant after half of the soil becomes dry.
 Excess watering should be stopped to prevent water accumulation for control of root rot.

 Repotting is often not essential due to the plant having a small rooting system.
 So, annually you do not need repotting.
 But you can change the topsoil layer annually.
-However, if you’re going to repot every few years, make sure you refresh the top soil every year.
+However, if you’re going to report every few years, make sure you refresh the topsoil every year.